 Formalised by the gradual encroachment of the Precautionary Principle in public policy making, beyond existential problems with long term horizons.

 So, Mr. Beeftrix, you might ask, is the above just a long and convoluted way of saying; “change is great, as long as it’s only the change I am comfortable with”?

 Not an unreasonable question, I suppose, and the answer is “yes”.
-But it’s worth pointing out that these preferences only enable possibility, they do not mandate it, and that that possibility can and will facilitate change that I fundamentally disagree with.
+But it’s worth pointing out that these preferences only enable possibility, they do not mandate it, and that that possibility for change has no direction, either for or against my own preferences.
 I’m fine with that.

 I live in an area where my vote will never elect a Parliamentary representative, but I do not seek a proportional electoral system whereby my ‘wasted’ ballot will have some direct purpose.

 I firmly believe in both free enterprise and a world where Jeremy Corbyn could end it if elected, and I do not seek a political consensus that excludes what I consider to be his extreme ideas.